All Episodes

 The 5% figure is one of the biggest hoaxes in American modern politics.

-We have been trying to, by the way, 25 till the top of the R 8941 Sean.
+We have been trying to, by the way, 25 to the top of the R800941 Sean, we have been trying to tell anybody that will listen that story.

 And if you look at the one in five American households, not a single person in that household works.